Blendify/blender-manual/blender_docs/manual/render/cycles/reducing_noise.rst

 With caustics disabled, glass will miss shadows, and with filter glossy they might be too soft.
-We can make a glass shader that will **use a Glass BSDF when viewed directly, and a Transparent BSDF when viewed indirectly**.
+We can make a glass shader that will use a Glass BSDF when viewed *directly*, and a Transparent BSDF when viewed *indirectly*.
 The Transparent BSDF can be used for transparent shadows to find light sources straight through surfaces, and will give properly-colored shadows, but without the caustics.
 The Light Path node is used to determine when to use which of the two shaders.